Mike11199/applyYourSelf---Job-Tracker/README.md

 -8/24/22 Set up a nested page structure by using a shared layout, made possible by the Outlet component in React BrowserRouter.
 </br>
 </br>
 -8/24/22 Added protected routes to the job dashboard so that a user needs to be registered to access them, or else they will be kicked back to the landing page.
+This is accomplished by a function which accesses the user (through the AppContext global state).
+The function then returns the user to the landing page if not a user using the navigate hook.
 </br>
 </br>